 This prevents splattering, remember to beat until well incorporated (this rule applies to all ingredients that are going into the batter) so you get a smooth, even finish.
 You can use a stand mixer, electric hand mixer, or any electric mixer that you can find.

 If you want to add an optional vanilla extract or lemon zest, make sure to add it in here and beat it really well, as it will infuse the basque burnt cheesecake batter with a strong vanilla flavor.
 But be sure not to overmix.
 Mix it until it is just right, and stop mixing until everything is smooth and velvety.

 Gently tap the pan containing your batter a few times to release trapped air bubbles

 5. Take note of baking time

-For those who are using this recipe for the first time, please take a note of the baking time.
-Pre-heat oven to 200°C (Top and bottom heat, no fan force).
+For those who are using this recipe for the first time, please take note of the baking time.
+Preheat oven to 200°C (Top and bottom heat, no fan force).
 Since every oven behaves differently, keep a close eye on the cake towards the last 15 minutes of the baking.

 Monitor the top browning of the cake before it turns too charred, record the time, and it will be the ideal baking time for your next keto burnt cheesecake.
 After all uncontrollable factors such as these are what make baking the amazing challenge it is.

-6. Cool out of hot oven before chilling
+6. Cool out of the hot oven before chilling

-After it has finished baking (make sure its still jiggly and soft when you take it out), take it out of the convection oven and cool in room temperature.
+After it has finished baking (make sure it’s still jiggly and soft when you take it out), take it out of the convection oven and cool it to room temperature.

 For the flavors to fully develop and the middle to set, the cheesecake needs to be refrigerated for several hours so do not take the basque cheesecake out of the springform pan.
 Leave it in the springform pan to chill so it can keep its unique shape and finish sitting in the fridge.